ssadeghi27/healthcare-associated-infections/README.md

 *	What are recommendations to hospitals based on trends regarding healthcare-associated infections?

 ## Results
 Hospital data were collected from July 1, 2023 to June 30, 2024.
-The published dataset from Centers for Medicare & Medicaid Services (CMS) was cleaned and analyzed using Excel.
-The data were filtered to focus exclusively on hospitals in California.
-The graphs below feature the number of California hospitals and how they compare to the national benchmark based on the type of infections that patients acquire in hospitals.
+The published dataset, containing 171,253 rows from Centers for Medicare & Medicaid Services (CMS), was cleaned and analyzed using Excel.
+The data were filtered to focus exclusively on hospitals in California, leaving a dataset of 12,169 rows to analyze.

+The pie chart below depicts the performance of hospitals in California on measures of health-care associated infections classified into 3 categories: 1) the percentage of hospitals that scored better than the National Benchmark on at least 1 or more areas of infection type, 2) the percentage of hospitals that scored no different than the National Benchmark on at least 1 or more areas of infection type, and 3) the percentage of hospitals that scored worse than the National Benchmark on at least 1 or more areas of infection type.

 <div align = "center">
 	<img src = "images/Pie_Chart_2.png" width = 600>
 </div>

+The bar graphs below feature the number of California hospitals and how they compare to the national benchmark based on the type of infections that patients acquire in hospitals.

 <img src = "images/Bar_charts_combined.png">